US global tariffs will rise to 15%, Donald Trump says

 Britain had received the lowest tariff rate of 10%, and a subsequent agreement struck by Prime Minister Sir Keir Starmer and Mr Trump saw further carve-outs for the country’s steel industry and car manufacturers.

-Questions remain over whether those deals still stand, although officials are understood to believe the changes would not have an impact on most of the UK’s trade with America, including preferential arrangements on steel, cars and pharmaceuticals.
+Questions remain over the implications for the UK, although officials are understood to believe the changes will not have an impact on most of Britain’s trade with America, including preferential arrangements on steel, cars and pharmaceuticals.

+The UK Government repeated its assertion that it expects Britain’s “privileged trading position with the US” to continue when asked about the announcement of a new 15% rate.

+In his post on Saturday, the US President said: “Based on a thorough, detailed, and complete review of the ridiculous, poorly written, and extraordinarily anti-American decision on Tariffs issued yesterday, after MANY months of contemplation, by the United States Supreme Court, please let this statement serve to represent that I, as President of the United States of America, will be, effective immediately, raising the 10% Worldwide Tariff on Countries, many of which have been “ripping” the U.S. off for decades, without retribution (until I came along!), to the fully allowed, and legally tested, 15% level.”

 A Government spokesperson said: “This is a matter for the US to determine but we will continue to support UK businesses as further details are announced.